StephanHoyer/modelz/README.md

 Property is a string, required and has `'no name'` as default value.
 This is only possible with primitive types (`string`, `number`, `date`).

+#### detailed description via object

+Example: `name: { type: 'string', required: true, default: 'no name' }`

+Possible config properties are

+##### type

+Can be `string`, `number` or `date`

+##### construct

+Init function that is called, with the given value as parameter.
+The return-value it then set as the value of this field

+##### get

+Function that gets called when you access the property, it gets the instance as only parameter.
+The return-value is then return as value of the field.
+See `computed properties`

+##### set

+Function that gets called when you set the property, it gets the new value as only parameter.
+See `computed properties`

+##### getCacheKey

+If set, this function gets called before the `get` is called.
+If this returns the same value for subsequent `get`-calls, the same value is returned without computing it.

+##### enumerable

+Defines if this property is serialized or not

+##### required: false,

+Defines if this property is required or not

+##### default

+Defines the default value if no initial value for the property is given.
+This can be either a value or a callback function.
+If it's a function and no initial value was giving during construct the `default`-callback is called with the initial values of the instance as parameter.

 ### init-Hooks

 Example: